danlawless/auracle/book/chapters/11-practical-responses.md

 - Friendly but brief if they approach

 You don't have to be rude.
 You just don't have to be available.

 ---

+## Holding Boundaries with Family

+Family relationships carry unique guilt and obligation scripts.
+Here's how to hold boundaries without explaining your way out of them.

+### When mother asks why you're distant:

+**Her:** "You seem so distant lately.
+Did I do something wrong?"

+**Your response:**

+"I'm taking space to focus on what feels healthy for me right now."

+**Don't:** Explain further.
+Explanations become ammunition.
+Let the statement stand.

+---

+### When mother leaks your confidence to sibling:

+**Internal reframe:** "This is information about her capacity, not my worth."

+**External action:** Lower the amount you share going forward.
+No announcement needed.
+Simply adjust your vulnerability level based on demonstrated trustworthiness.

+---

+### When family guilts you about grandchildren/events:

+**Them:** "We hardly see you anymore.
+The kids miss you.
+Family is supposed to be together."

+**Your responses:**

+- "I'll let you know what works for me."
+- "That doesn't work for me, but I hope you have a wonderful time."

+**Don't:** Justify your availability.
+Defend your choices.
+Apologize for having boundaries.

+---

+### When family says "After everything I've done for you..."

+**Your responses:**

+- "I'm grateful for what you've given.
+And I still get to have boundaries."
+- "I understand you feel that way."

+**Don't:** Get into ledgers.
+List what you've done in return.
+Collapse into guilt.

+**The principle:** Family membership does not equal unlimited access.
+Past help does not equal future obligation to accept harmful behavior.

+*See also: Chapter 6, Family Systems for context on family dynamics and shame programming*

+---

+## Scripts for Declining Symbolic Contact

+After setting boundaries or ending relationships, they may send minimal, symbolic contact that keeps the door slightly open without offering real connection.

+### When they send minimal contact ("Happy Birthday."):

+**Option 1:** No response (this is valid and complete)

+**Option 2** (if you must respond): "Thank you."
+[Nothing more]

+**Don't:** Re-engage.
+Ask how they are.
+Open conversation.
+Interpret this as a sign they've changed.

+---

+### When you want to communicate you'd prefer no contact:

+**Your message:**

+"I appreciate the thought, but I'm not in a place where minimal contact feels meaningful.
+I'd prefer we either engage genuinely or give each other space."

+**Why this works:** It names the pattern (minimal contact) and offers a clear choice (genuine or none).
+It doesn't blame, just clarifies your need.

+---

+### When someone asks if they can "check on you":

+**Them:** "Can I check on you?
+I just want to make sure you're okay."

+**Your response:**

+"I'm good—I'll reach out if I need anything."

+**Don't:** Provide details.
+Justify your independence.
+Agree to check-ins that undermine your boundaries.

+*See also: Chapter 3, Tactics 35 & 37; Chapter 8, Card 24 for pattern recognition*

+---

+### When you need to exit a conversation that's activating you:

+**Your response:**

+"I need to step away for a moment."

+**That's it.** No explanation.
+No negotiation.
+Just exit.

+**Practice this:** Your needs don't require justification.
+"I need to step away" is a complete sentence.

+---